Sway007/Learning-Notes/Linux/apue_notes.md

 int ftruncate(int fd, off_t length);

 ```
-- if the previous size was less than length, the file size will increase and the data between the old end of file and the new end of file will read as 0 (i.e., a hole is probably created in the file).
+- If the previous size of the file was greater than length, the data beyond length is no longer accessible.
+Otherwise, if the previous size was less than length, the file size will increase and the data between the old end of file and the new end of file will read as 0 (i.e., a hole is probably created in the file).

 *TODO* not understood!